DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 The `pname` becomes the name of the package, and the root is the top level directory that `naersk` builds the package at. `cargoBuild` is a function that takes in the default cargo build command (which we subsequently drop), and return a new cargo build command to be used.
 The only difference here is that `CARGO_BUILD_TARGET` cannot be our source directory.
 We need it to be built in the derivation's output directory, so we set it to `$out` (which points there).

-We'd also like a script that runs this for us in qemu.
+We'd also like a script that runs this in qemu.
 We can create one:

 ```nix
 sample_usage = pkgs.writeScript "run_toy_kernel" ''